scarletti-ben/template-LOVE2D/README.md

 # Lua vs LuaJIT
 Whilst it wouldn't be useful for `LÖVE` games, you can install either `Lua`  or `LuaJIT` directly for windows and run `lua main.lua` or `luajit main.lua`.
 The difference between `Lua` and `LuaJIT` is that `Lua` interprets bytecode, whereas `LuaJIT` translates to machine code. `LuaJIT` should be considerably faster than `Lua`, but the actual `.lua` scripts you write should be compatible with both

-# Setting Up VSCode for Lua and Löve2D
+# Setting Up VSCode for Lua and LÖVE2D
-You don't *need* to set up `VSCode` specifically for `LÖVE`, but to get type hints it's best to follow some of the suggestsions below.
+You don't *need* to set up `VSCode` specifically for `LÖVE`, but to get type hints it's best to follow some of the suggestions below.
 The most important extension is the `Lua` extension by `sumneko`

 ## Extensions for VSCode
 - `Lua` => The `Lua` Language Server for type hints